-Chaffey College and the Wignall Museum of Contemporary Art proudly present Student Invitational 2021, the 44th annual juried exhibition featuring Chaffey College student artists.
+Chaffey College and the Wignall Museum of Contemporary Art proudly present Student Invitational, the annual juried exhibition featuring Chaffey College student artists.
 In this rigorous program, the selected artists work closely with faculty, the museum curators and staff, and other art professionals to create a new body of work.

 babyparts, Digital Remains, TRT: 00:42

 Dez DLT, The Visitor, TRT: 01:46

 Nicholas Del Rosario, Ephemeral, TRT: 00:18